kenzychew/pet-app/README.md

 #### As a pet owner

+- I want to be able to add a pet so I can send it for grooming
-- I want to be able to see all groomers and select them to see their availability
+- I want to be able to update notes for the groomer so they know what to expect
-- I want to book a grooming appointment for my pet on a specific date and time
+- I want to see a list of appointments to remember when to bring my pet
-- I want to select either Basic Grooming(60 minutes) or Full Grooming(120 minutes) when booking
-- I want to see my upcoming appointments to remember when to bring my pet
+- I want to see a list of past appointments to track my pet's grooming history
+- I want to be create an grooming appointment for a pet by selecting a specific groomer
+- I want to know what time slots are available for the groomer by selecting a date
-- I want to cancel an appointment (more than 24 hours before the start time)
+- I want to to be able to reschedule an appointment (more than 24 hours before the start time)
-- I want to update an appointment (more than 24 hours before the start time) \*\*Add later
+- I want to to be able to cancel an appointment if I make an appointment with another groomer (more than 24 hours before the start time)
 - I want to receive a confirmation email when my booking is complete (stretch)

 #### As a groomer

-- I want to see all upcoming appointments chronologically so I can prepare for my day
+- I want to see my daily schedule of appointments to prepare for my day
-- I want my dashboard to show when new appointments are booked
-- I want to see my availability calendar with booked time slots
 - I want to view details of the pet for each upcoming appointment to better prepare for the session
+- I want to see my past and future appointments to track my work history

 ### Availability

 #### As a groomer

-- I want to be able to manage my availability by setting my work hours.
+- I want to be able to manage my availability by setting my work hours (Stretch)
+- I want to receive notifications when a new appointment has been made

 ## Technology Stack